-Each of the Learning and Teaching in STEM Program Areas of Study have somewhat different recommendations for the preliminary exam.
-Please refer to the appropriate PAS below (Mathematics and Statistics Education, Science Education, and Engineering and Technology Education).
+Each of the Learning and Teaching in STEM Concentrations have somewhat different recommendations for the preliminary exam.
+Please refer to the appropriate concentration below (Mathematics and Statistics Education, Science Education, and Engineering and Technology Education).
 There are two phases to the preliminary exam process: a written exam, and an oral exam.
-Each Program Area of Study has a different procedure for the written preliminary exam.
+Each Concentration has a different procedure for the written preliminary exam.